-1. Scriptural References: Matthew 21:12-13; Mark 11:15-17; Luke 19:45-46; John 2:13-25
+1. Scripture References: Matthew 21:12-13; Mark 11:15-17; Luke 19:45-46; John 2:13-25

-Jesus cleansed the Temple on two different occasions, one at the very beginning of His ministry, and again at the close of His ministry right after the triumphant entry.
+Jesus cleansed the Temple on two different occasions, one at the very beginning of His ministry, and again at the close of His ministry right after the triumphal entry.

-We classify these incidents with His miracles for, it never could have taken place without a miracle.
-Otherwise, the money changers would never have permitted it.
-The court of the Gentiles had become a market of oxen, sheep and doves which the worshippers needed for sacrificing.
-Money changers exchanged foreign money for the shekel, which was the only currency accepted in the Temple.
+We classify these incidents with His miracles, for they never could have taken place without a miracle; the moneychangers would never have permitted it.

+The court of the Gentiles had become a market of oxen, sheep, and doves which the worshipers needed for sacrificing.
+Moneychangers exchanged foreign money for the shekel, which was the only currency accepted in the Temple.
 It was a very noisy place with the bargaining of the merchants and the noise from the animals.
 The priests tolerated this, for they derived revenue from this commercialism.